MinervaRose/MinervaRose.github.io/docs/about.markdown

 ![image-center]({{ '/images/image-2.jpg' | absolute_url }}){: .align-center}

-Violet and Oberon, team of print and surface pattern designers.
+VioletAndOberon digital artists, print, and surface pattern designers with a passion for everything literary.

-With a passion for everything literary we love creating beautiful designs inspired by the greatest works of literature and their authors.
+We love creating beautiful
+designs inspired by the greatest works of literature and their authors.
 Long-time Sherlockians, we strive at adapting and redesigning some of the early illustrations of the Adventures of Sherlock Holmes